timwaters/mapwarper/README_API.md

 }}}
 ```

-###Update entire GCP
+###Update All Fields of a GCP

 | Method       | Definition |
 | ------------ | -------    |
 | PUT          |  http://mapwarper.net/gcps/update/{gcp_id} |

-Returns a list of GCPs with their error calculations.
-Requires authentication.
+Updates all of the fields for a given GCP.

 **Parameters**